Sleep setup 65°F saves 3 energy units every morning - autism sleep environment

 Without my full setup, I need an additional 30 minutes of sleep the following night just to compensate.

-Poor sleep quality compounds my autistic burnout When I don't get proper rest, my baseline spoons the next day are lower, which means I'm one step closer to complete shutdown.
+Poor sleep quality compounds my burnout.
+When I don’t get proper rest, my baseline energy the next day is lower, and my sensory tolerance collapses faster.

 70°F is too high.
 My blanket is thick and heavy.
 The material resting on my skin increases my body temperature.